opf/openproject/docs/release-notes/14-0-0/README.md

 ### OneDrive/SharePoint: Copying template projects including automatically managed project folder

-If you add an automatically managed project folder to a project, you will now have the following options:
+If you use the OneDrive/SharePoint integration and add an automatically managed project folder to a project, you will now have the following options when copying that project:

-* deactivate the copy option "File Storages: Project folders" – copying will copy the file storage, but not the specific project folder
+* Deactivate the copy option "File Storages: Project folders" – this will copy the file storage, but not the specific project folder.
-* deactivate the copy option "File Storages" – copying will not copy any file storage
+* Deactivate the copy option "File Storages" – this will not copy any file storage.

 ### Reminder for admins when revoking a project membership to remove shares on work packages

-As of 14.0, admins are asked whether they also want to remove access to shared work packages when deleting a project member.
+As of 14.0, admins are asked whether they also want to remove access to [shared work packages](https://www.openproject.com/docs/user-guide/work-packages/share-work-packages/) when deleting a project member.

 ### 4 and 8-week display modes for the team planner

-The team planner allows for easy planning of users assigned to work packages.
+The [team planner](https://www.openproject.com/docs/user-guide/team-planner/) allows for easy planning of users assigned to work packages.
 It is now possible to have the team planner span more than two weeks, with newly added options for 4-week and 8-week timeframes.

 ### Unified page headers with the sleek Primer design